-October 28, 2008
+January 28, 2009

-This quarterly update (the "AIS Update") is the second quarterly update to the Annual Information Statement of the State of New York, dated May 12, 2008 (the "AIS") and contains information only through October 28, 2008.
-This AIS Update should be read in its entirety, together with the AIS and the first quarterly update to the AIS dated August 6, 2008 (the "First Quarterly Update").
+This quarterly update (the "AIS Update") is the third quarterly update to the Annual Information Statement of the State of New York, dated May 12, 2008 (the "AIS") and contains information only through January 28, 2009.
+This AIS Update should be read in its entirety, together with the AIS and the first and second quarterly updates to the AIS dated August 6, 2008 (the "First Quarterly Update") and October 28, 2008 (the "Second Quarterly Update") and the Supplement to the Second Quarterly Update released on December 23, 2008 which was based on the 2009-10 Executive Budget proposal.
+This AIS Update is based on the Supplement to the Second Quarterly Update and contains updates thereto based on the 2009-10 Executive Budget 30-day amendment process.
+Summary tables on pages 50-53 compare Financial Plan changes between the Executive Budget Financial Plan and the updated Financial Plan provided in conjunction with the 30-day amendments (the "Amended Financial Plan").